Corporate Governance

 Modern Slavery Statement

-As a responsible restaurant chain, Big Table Group is committed to ensuring that our supply chain and within our own operations, we take a robust stance in the prevention of slavery and human trafficking.
-We continue to work with our suppliers to strengthen our supply chain due diligence in social, environmental and ethical standards whilst recognising that many may need practical help and support in implementing these.
+As a responsible restaurant chain, The Big Table Group is committed to ensuring that within our supply chain and our own operations, we take a robust stance in the prevention of slavery and human trafficking.
+We continue to work with our suppliers to strengthen our supply chain due diligence in social, environmental, and ethical standards whilst recognising that some may need practical help and support in implementing these.

-BTG’s Modern Slavery statement sets out the steps we have taken in understanding all potential risks, ensuring that these are addressed to support our objective of zero tolerance to slavery and human trafficking in all our business activities both in the UK and overseas.
+The Big Table Group’s Modern Slavery Statement sets out the steps we have taken to understand all potential risks, ensuring that these are addressed to support our objective of zero tolerance to slavery and human trafficking in all our business activities.

 Structure and Supply Chains